| 1. | Introduction to C++ |

 Let us point out that reference must be initialized upon declaration.
 The command int myNumber=37; can be replaced by two commands

 We have learned how to use pointers to create mutator functions.
-Those are the functions capable of changing their arguments.
+Those are the functions capable of changing their parameters.
 References also offer a way to accomplish this task.

 Before we can do that, we need to fully clarify the mechanism of function calls.